Mortgage alternatives for home buyers who can’t get financing

 - Lease options require you to pay money to the seller that you could lose if you don’t complete the purchase

-In exchange for allowing you to purchase a home in the future at today’s prices, the seller usually requires a substantial option fee, an above-market rental rate, or both.
+In exchange for helping you buy a home in the future at today’s prices, the seller usually requires a substantial ‘option fee,’ an above-market rental rate, or both.

 A lease option should contain several elements: